matthorgan/Misc-PowerShell/README.md

 # Misc-PowerShell

-This repository serves as a location for any miscelaneous PowerShell functions/scripts that aren't big enough to require their own repo.
+This repository serves as a location for any miscellaneous PowerShell functions/scripts that aren't big enough to require their own repo.

 ### Get-IsapiDllStatus.ps1

 This function accepts a list of web servers and returns ISAPI handler mapping permission information.
-I used this as part of a security as follows:
+Here is an example of using it to find all servers with websites that ISAPI handler mappings enabled and then exporting this output to CSV:
 ```powershell
 # Import servers here
 $Servers = Get-Content .\Servers.txt